Francesco215/autoregressive_diffusion/README.md

 - Each frame is generated via a reverse-diffusion process. (just like diffusion for image generation)
 - The architecture is a generalization of what can be found on the paper ["Analyzing and Improving the Training Dynamics of Diffusion Models"](https://arxiv.org/abs/2312.02696)

-> [!WARNING]
-> This repository is still in development.
-For now there are no instructions on how to run the code because it is subject to change

 ## Early Results
+> [!IMPORTANT]
+> Working on training it on Counter-Strike.
+Stay tuned, for now here are the results with the lunar lander

 This are the results of a ~1 hour training run with a Nvidia RTX 4090.
 The model was trained on the Lunar-Lander gymnasium environment.
 <p align="center">
     <img src="readme_images/output.png" width="40%">
 </p>

-> [!IMPORTANT]
-> Working on training it on Counter-Strike.
-Stay tuned

 ## Comparison with other types of models
 To this day 3 main techniques have been used to generate a sequence of frames (image taken from [the DIAMOND paper](https://arxiv.org/pdf/2405.12399))